Pets Welcome: Wisconsin's Top Dog-Friendly Attractions

 Our Cabins and Cottages category earns the highest mark for pet-friendliness, great news for visitors heading to one of the state’s many woodlands for a laid-back vacation.
 Lake resorts are often pet-friendly, too, like Baker’s Sunset Bay Resort on Lake Delton in Wisconsin Dells and the historic Gibson’s West Harbor Resort on Washington Island.

 You may be surprised to learn that upscale boutique hotels, like downtown Milwaukee’s Iron Horse Hotel, are also getting into the pet-friendly business.
-This motorcycle-themed hotel provides V.I.Pooch treatment with its Big Dog Package that includes the dog’s name on the welcome chalkboard in the lobby, treats from Metropawlis (a Milwaukee pet boutique and bakery), a big dog room service menu, and a map to dog-walking areas and outdoor restaurants.
+This motorcycle-themed hotel provides V.I.Pooch treatment with its Big Dog Package that includes the dog’s name on the welcome chalkboard in the lobby, a big dog room service menu, and a map to dog-walking areas and outdoor restaurants.

 Festivals Catering to Canines

 A getaway with your dog should include a stop at one of the state’s many pet-friendly state parks.
-Pattison State Park in Superior offers a one-mile- long dog trail that links into the dogs welcome Logging Camp Trail.
+Pattison State Park in Superior offers dog-friendly trails in addition to Wisconsin's highest waterfall.
 Lake Kegonsa State Park near Madison features a pier to teach your dog to jump into the lake.